Skip to main content

 How to Decline a Job Offer: Letter Examples for 2026

-Turning down a job offer can feel awkward when you respect the employer.
-These examples help you decline clearly, protect the relationship, and keep the door open when it makes sense.
+Turning down a job offer can feel awkward, especially if you respect the employer.
+These examples help you decline clearly, maintain a positive relationship, and leave the door open when appropriate.

 Job Offer Rejection Letter and Email Samples

-A job offer rejection letter should be clear before it is kind.
-The employer needs to know that you are declining the offer, not asking for more time or reopening the negotiation.
+A job offer rejection letter should be clear above all.
+The employer needs to know that you are declining the offer, not requesting more time or reopening negotiations.

-That does not mean the message should sound cold.
-Thank the person who made the offer, give a brief reason if it helps, and avoid details that invite debate.
-If salary, schedule, location, or role fit is the issue, say it simply.
+However, your message should not sound cold.
+Thank the person who made the offer, give a brief reason if it helps, and avoid details that could invite debate.
+If salary, schedule, location, or role fit is the issue, state it simply.

-If you already accepted the offer, move more carefully.
-Review any signed documents, onboarding steps, background checks, start-date commitments, or messages already sent before you withdraw in writing.
+If you have already accepted the offer, proceed more carefully.
+Review any signed documents, onboarding steps, background checks, start-date commitments, or previous communications before withdrawing in writing.

 Polite Job Offer Rejection Email

-A balanced polite job offer rejection email for candidates who want to decline clearly, thank the employer, and leave the relationship intact.
+A balanced polite job offer rejection email for candidates who want to decline clearly, thank the employer, and maintain a positive relationship.

 Dear [Hiring Manager Name],